 Anis, Szymon (1798-1865) Rudno, the son of Jakob Anys (1764) & Katarzyna Lipska, married on 16 October 1825 at Assumption of the Virgin Mary, Trąbki Wielkie to Regina Rozalia Demer (1804-1890) Sobowidz, the daughter of Maciej Demer (1765-1808) & Elzbieta Brandt (1760-1839).
 Family—Sobowidz; Jan (1826-1826), Maryanna (1826-1880), Anna Barbara (1828-1830), Jozef Walenty (1831-1832), Barbara (1833-1839), Szymon (1836-1839), Zajączkowo; Franciszek (1839-1921), Szczerbęcin; Michal (1841), Jakob (1843-1846), Barbara Różalia (1846-1850) & Franciszka Paulina (1849-1939).
 The family are located at Male Turze where Szymon Anis died on 1 April 1865 aged 66.
 In 1872 their youngest daughter Franciszka with family left Trzcińsk and migrated to New Zealand aboard the Palmerston.
 From the village of Malzewko Regina left for Hamburg a couple of years later with daughter Maria and son Franciszek of Małe Turze.
 They set aboard the Reichstag departing on 10 May 1874, arriving at Port Nicholson, Wellington, on 6 August 1874.

-Listed aboard was—Regine Annis 63.
-They travelled south for Waihola to join with family there.
-Here Regina lived her years with extended family and died 8 Dec 1890 at Waihola aged 86 and is buried at the Waihola Cemetery.
+Listed aboard was—Regine Annis 63 who went to settle with family at Waihola.
+Here she lived her years with her youngest daughter Franciszka.
+She died on 8 December 1890 at Waihola aged 86 and is buried with the Orłowskis at the Waihola Cemetery.

 Compiled by Paul Klemick (2021)